ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For each `i` such that `1 <= i <= n`, the nodelist `Ri` is defined to be a result of applying the child segment `[<selectors>]` to the node `Di`.

-The result of the descendant selector is the concatenation of `R1`, ..., `Rn` (in that order).
+For each node in the input nodelist, the result of the descendant segment is the concatenation of `R1`, ..., `Rn` (in that order).
+These results are then concatenated in input nodelist order to form the result of the segment.

-So a descendant segment drills down one or more levels into the structure of the input value.
+So a descendant segment drills down one or more levels into the structure of each input value.

 #### Examples
 {: unnumbered}